 Director and Women's Health and Musckuloskeletal Physiotherapist.

 I work clinically at Bondi Junction, Cammeray and Woolooware.

 When you grow up in a small country town like Leeton NSW, you don’t do a whole lot other than play sport!
 Like many of us, that was what ignited my interest in Physiotherapy.

 Desperate to explore the big lights of Sydney…..I studied hard, got into Physiotherapy at CSU Albury and after graduating (and a fair bit of traveling in between) finally made it to Sydney!
-It has been good to me so far; I love my role as the Director of The Physiotherapy Clinic (for almost 10 years now!).
-I found my husband, had my kids, and am extremely excited to be bringing them up in this great city.
+It has been good to me so far; I love my role as the Director of The Physiotherapy Clinic for over 12 years now.
+I found my husband, had my kids, and am extremely excited they are now at school!